 NorthPark Center offers luxury shopping with over 235 unique retailers, restaurants and department stores.

 By itself, Dallas proves the theory that everything is bigger in Texas.
 A bold culinary scene, endless nightlife possibilities and an enormous selection of excellent and unique museums make the decision-making process rather easy.
-By choosing an area of town – Uptown, Oak Lawn, Turtle Creek, West Village – visitors quickly become immersed in Dallas’ upscale sensibility.
+By choosing an area of town – Uptown, Oak Lawn, Turtle Creek, West Village – visitors of the Warwick Melrose Hotel quickly become immersed in Dallas’ upscale sensibility.